Lenovo’s mobile workstations pair seamlessly with VR & AI technology for a complete package.

 At Kajima, we launched BIM implementation starting from the Construction Department which supports our production lines.
 Currently, linkage with Design and Maintenance management is becoming more noticeable.
 Global BIM® is an important core system that supports application management for BIM data, and as such, further reforms will be implemented in the future.”

 At Kajima, although it is now possible for multiple project personnel to participate in BIM work processes using Global BIM®, a high performance device that can handle 3D CAD data is crucial for accessing this system.
-Lenovo’s ThinkPad W Series mobile workstations were deployed to all employees involved in construction processes to fulfill this need and provide a client environment that maximises the merits of the Global BIM® platform.
+Lenovo’s ThinkPad W Series mobile workstations were deployed to all employees involved in construction processes to fulfill this need and provide a client environment that maximizes the merits of the Global BIM® platform.

 At Kajima, computer hardware updates were carried out every year, and in the past few years the following models have been used: ThinkPad W520, ThinkPad W530, ThinkPad W540, and ThinkPad W541.
 (As of April 2016, a total of approximately 2,000 laptops were in use.
 (As of April 2016, a total of approximately 2,000 laptops are in use.